kimkulling/cppcore/CONTRIBUTING.md

 # How to contribute
-- Clone the repo
+- Clone the repository
-- Make your fix / imrpovement
+- Make your fix / add your improvements
-- Add a new branch and pusg the change to your cloned repo
+- Add a new branch and push the changes
-- Create a pull-request
+- Create a pull-request via Github ( see https://opensource.com/article/19/7/create-pull-request-github )
 - Wait until the code review is done
-- Do the changes if their are any findings
+- Fix the findings
-- Done
+- Wait for the merge

 Thanks a lot for your help!!!